BTBurke/clt/README.md

 ## Progress Bars

-CLT provides three kinds of progress indicators:
+CLT provides four kinds of progress indicators:

 * *Spinner* - Useful for when you want to show progress but don't know exactly when an action will complete

 * *Bar* - Useful when you have a defined number of iterations to completion and you can update progress during processing

+* *Incremental* - Userful when you have multiple go routines doing some work and you want to update total progress without each go routine having to synchronize state

 * *Loading* - Useful for when you are making a remote call and you want to give a visual indication that something is going on in the background, but you want it to disappear as soon as the call ends.
 It also has a configurable delay so that the loading indicator will only appear when the call takes longer than the delay to complete.